 2. Send five physical copies of each submitted book, together with name and contacts details of the individual making the submission, to the address below:

 Dr Stephen Games

 12 Wellfield Avenue

-3. Email a PDF of each submitted book, plus a high-res image (at least 1mb/300dpi) of the book cover and colour photograph of the author, an author bio and a press release for the book to Booklaunch via: email@example.com
+3. Email a PDF of each submitted book, plus a high-res image (at least 1mb/300dpi) of the book cover and colour photographs of the author (at least one horizontal and one landscape), an author bio and a press release for the book to Booklaunch via: firstname.lastname@example.org

 4. Email a first chapter of each submitted call-in, plus the justification (no more than 250 words) written and signed by the editor to Booklaunch via: email@example.com